eltreum0/eltruism/Latest.md

 Added an option to use the original colors of Mage and Warlock instead of the new ones added in Legion
 Added [name:eltruism:abbrev] and [target:eltruism:abbrev] tags, which accept length args
 Added an option to disable the Gradient Class Bar separately from the Power Gradient
-Addded several addon fonts to the font function, such as NameplateSCT and mMediaTag
+Added several addon fonts to the font function, such as NameplateSCT and mMediaTag
 Added several shadows to Windtools frames when Windtools shadows is disabled
 Added options to change the Alpha of Health separately from the Backdrop
 Added an option to hide the Event Toaster Frame